Do Possums Eat Snakes [Some Interesting Facts]

 Do Possums Prefer To Eat Snakes?

-It’s a truth that Possums never hesitate to attack, kill and eat a snake.
+It’s true that Possums never hesitate to attack, kill, and eat a snake.
 However, keep in mind they are not fussy eaters.
 Being lazy omnivores, they are known to eat almost everything that is easily available.

 Whether there are ripening fruits spilled in your garden or a chance to get their hands on carrion, these slow-moving critters would rather search for ready-to-eat food than expend their energy in a long process of chasing and hunting a snake to satisfy their hunger.